NATO reporting name: Soviet nicknames

 The Soviet Union did not always assign official "popular names" to its aircraft, but unofficial nicknames were common as in any air force.
 Generally, Soviet pilots did not use the NATO names, preferring a native Russian nickname.
-An exception was that Soviet airmen appreciated the MiG-29's codename "Fulcrum", as an indication of its pivotal role in Soviet air defence.

 Nomenclature

-To reduce the risk of confusion, unusual or made-up names are allocated, the idea being that the names chosen are unlikely to occur in normal conversation and are easier to memorise.
+To reduce the risk of confusion, allocated names consist of uncommon or made-up words, the idea being that the names chosen are unlikely to occur in normal conversation and are easier to memorise.

 For fixed-wing aircraft, the number of syllables indicates the type of the aircraft's engine.
 Single-syllable code names denote reciprocating engine or turboprop, while two-syllable code names denote jet engine.

 Bombers have names starting with the letter "B", and names like "Badger" (Tupolev Tu-16), "Blackjack" (Tupolev Tu-160) and "Bear" (Tupolev Tu-95) have been used.
 "Frogfoot", the reporting name for the Sukhoi Su-25, references the aircraft's close air support role.
 Transports have names starting with "C" (for "cargo"), resulting in names like "Condor" for the Antonov An-124 or "Candid" for the Ilyushin Il-76.

 Lists of NATO reporting names

 Missiles

 The initial letter of the name indicates the use of that equipment.
-The alphanumeric designations (e.g. AA-2) are assigned by the U.S. Department of Defense.
+The alphanumeric designations (e.g., AA-2) are assigned by the U.S. DOD.